ssi-wp3/ssi-wp3/Documentation/CPI scanner data.md

    - Word embeddings: spacy NL embeddings.
 4. Train an ML classifier on the extracted features

+Note: Lidl uses EAN name from the revenue file for receipt text, whereas Plus uses a separate file for the receipt text and the revenue.
+Provide one unified file formate for both supermarkets.
+Check code of @HBS.

 ## Analysis of COICOP levels/Product texts

 - CBS uses an old COICOP classification from before 2018.
 Which COICOP classification?